EnergySystemsModellingLab/MUSE_OS/docs/installing-muse.rst

 `build\\sphinx\\html\\index.html` (or `build/sphinx/html/index.html` on Mac and Linux).
 The file can viewed from any web browser.

+The source files to create the documentation can be found in the `docs/` folder from within the main MUSE directory.

 .. _anaconda distribution: https://www.anaconda.com/distribution/#download-section

 .. _anaconda prompt: